 - Administration of deceased estates in South Africa.

-- Cost of transferring property that you inherit in a deceased estate.
+- Property transfer cost in a deceased estate.

 - Inheritance and child maintenance obligations.